boundedcontext/bounded-context-language-sample/definitions.md

 There are three kinds of workflows: _contextual_, _domain_, and _environmental_.

 A _contextual_ workflow handles communication between aggregates in a given context.
-When creating a contextual workflow, it is imporatant to note that it will only accept events from within that context.
+When creating a contextual workflow, it is important to note that it will only accept events **from within that context**.

 A _domain_ workflow handles communication between contexts in a given domain.
-When creating a domain workflow, it is imporatant to note that it will only accept events from within that domain.
+When creating a domain workflow, it is imporatant to note that it will only accept events **from within that domain**.

-An _environmental_ workflow handles communication between domains.
-Any event can be used in this kind of workflow.
+An _environmental_ workflow handles communication between domains. **Any event can be used** in this kind of workflow.

 ### Creating workflows